Diablo Immortal fans estimate fully levelling a class could cost six times more than previously thought

 By way of comparison: Genshin Impact, one of the most successful gacha titles ever, is estimated to have made ~$33 million on iOS and Google Play in May.
 Across millions of user accounts, worldwide.That would be enough to max out about ten DI user accounts in that month.June 26, 2022

 As Carpe Fulgur (opens in new tab) founder Andrew Dice points out on Twitter (opens in new tab), it's tricky to pin an exact estimate on getting all the perfect gems you need due to the element of luck.
-Taking the most agreed-upon estimates for six gems, however, puts the figure between $50,000 - $100,000 on average.
-Getting the 36 five-out-of-five gems you need means multiplying that by six, giving us one new estimation of $300,000 - $600,000.
+Taking the most agreed-upon estimates for six gems, however, puts the figure between $50,000 - $100,000.
+Getting the 36 five-out-of-five gems you need means multiplying that by six, giving us the new estimation of $300,000 - $600,000.

 As Dice points out, that's barely scratching the surface.
-Some players could fall well below or above that, and you're naturally looking at spending more if you want to level up additional characters or if you're looking for a particular gem.
+You're naturally looking at spending more if you want to level up additional characters or if you're looking for a particular gem.

 We've reached out to Blizzard for comment and will update this story if we hear back.